andrew-widjaja/Storeroom/README.md

 - Secure sign-in with Google
 - Uploading, updating and deleting items
 - Search-filtering your items
-- Low item quantity reminders
+- Alerts for low item quantity
 - Clean and intuitive UI

 ## Demo